 NaBloPoMo 2017: Field Notes from a Life in Medicine

 Sounds like a mantra from a survival reality show, right?
 Akin to “Eat or be Eaten,” “Kill or Be Killed.”
 It’s also a common reference to the prevailing business model in our American scarcity-minded, competition-driven, fee-for-service healthcare culture.
 How ironic, the application of these words to this profession.
 It was explained to me essentially as, “Every man for himself, and you’re a minion.
 You are expected to be ‘productive’ in this business to justify your compensation and contribute to the bottom line.
-We measure productivity by number of patients seen and accompanying charges.
+We measure productivity by number of patients seen and accompanying collections.
 Pull your own weight or there will be consequences.”

 Of course, from a capitalist business standpoint, this makes sense.
 I provide a service that others require.
 I should offer it widely, accommodate customer expectations and demands, expand my suite of offerings early and often, and charge for everything.
 The more I can get customers to consume and pay, the better off my business.
 I have a fundamental problem with this approach when the practice of medicine focuses on business first and patient care second.
 Nobody admits to this attitude, of course it’s about patients first, everybody says.
 Then my colleague makes a suggestion for patient care improvement, or I express concern about conveyor belt medicine burning doctors out.
 Inevitably, the primary response from leadership is something along the lines of ‘that costs too much,’ and ‘that’s the only way to keep the lights on.’
 I understand the math.
 I despise the premise.